RomeroGabriel/mastering-python/README.md

 # Mastering Python :snake:

-A perfect place to consute about python and also save notes from studies.
+A particular but not private repository to centralize all studies about Python and a few famous Python's libraries.
+It's kind my own documentation about the language.